Category Archives: 17th century

 Like witches, heretics, sodomites and Jews, many cats were burned alive

-While cat burning was less common in Britain, a few examples are recorded.
+Cat-burning was less common in Britain, though a few examples are recorded.
 One comes from the letters of Englishman Charles Hatton.
-In November 1677 Hatton wrote to his brother, chiefly about who might be appointed Archbishop of Canterbury.
+In November 1677, Hatton wrote to his brother, chiefly about who might be appointed Archbishop of Canterbury.
 He closed his letter by describing a recent celebration to mark the 119th anniversary of Elizabeth I taking the throne.

 At the centre of this pageantry, Hatton wrote, was a large wickerwork figure of Pope Innocent XI, an effigy that reportedly cost £40 to make.
 The wicker pope was paraded through London, then erected in Smithfield and set alight.
 Inside its baskety innards was a number of live cats: